-Partner up with an experienced commercial real estate agent, and they’ll make the process really easy for you.
+Partner up with an experienced Singapore commercial property agent, and they’ll make the process really easy for you.
 But choose someone who has experience in assisting foreigners in buying commercial properties in Singapore, because of different regulations.
 If you are interested in commercial property investment in Singapore, here is what you should know.

 Why should you think about commercial properties?